coveo/source.coveo.com/_posts/2016-02-04-typescript-injection-decorator.md

 }
 {% endhighlight %}

 >Note that it adds parameters to the methods.
-I have yet to make it work direclty in the method parameters
+I have yet to make it work directly in the method parameters

 Nice!
 But we can do better.
 We don't want to have a decorator for the method and another for the property.
-Let's wrap them with a small function that detects the type, so we can use `@inject('key')` on both methods and paremeters
+Let's wrap them with a small function that detects the type, so we can use `@inject('key')` on both methods and parameters

 {% highlight javascript %}
 export function inject(...keys: string[]) {